louisbrulenaudet/genai-api/README.md

 make deploy
 ```

 Here you go!
 Your API is now deployed and ready to use.
 You can test it by sending requests to the Cloudflare Workers URL provided in the output.
+The `completion` endpoint must be accessible pinging something like `https://your-cloudflare-worker-url.com/api/v1/completion`.

 ## API Usage